fo-am/foam-kernow/guide.md

 Corporation tax is later recalculated based on your actual profit/loss the following year.

-As we are a non-profit our profit/loss must nessesarily equal zero over a suffiently long time scale (as there is no legal way we can extract money that does not show as an loss, unlike dividends to shareholders).
+As we are a non-profit our profit/loss must necessarily equal zero over a sufficiently long time scale (as there is no legal way we can extract money that does not show as an loss, unlike dividends to shareholders).